 About Chris

 Chris McCrum is an executive coach and team coach, and organizational effectiveness consultant.
 His work is focused on helping individuals and teams perform to their potential.
+He also has deep experience helping leaders work through transitions.

 Join Chris on LinkedIn.